markkolich/havalo-kvs/README.md

 #### Create a Repository

-Create a new repository.
+Create a new repository, and its corresponding owner (user).

     POST:/api/repository

 #### Delete a Repository

-Delete a repository and its corresponding owner (user).
+Delete a repository, and its corresponding owner (user).

-    DELETE:/api/repository/{repoUUID}
+    DELETE:/api/repository/{uuid}

 #### List Objects in Repository

-List all objects in repository, or list all objects in repository that start with a given prefix.
+List all objects in repository, or list only objects in repository that start with a given prefix.

     GET:/api/repository
     GET:/api/repository?startsWith=prefix